-How many times have you been let down by unnecessary inappropriate emotions?
-Most of us have faced those times when you laugh at the wrong moment for no reason.
-When I was fourteen I was at a friend’s mother’s funeral when i suddenly felt overcome with emotion.
-But instead of crying or doing something else that would be appropriate, I laughed out loud.
-Not a good day for me.
-And the old lady next to me glared at me in disgust.
+When I was fourteen I was at a friend’s mother’s funeral when I suddenly felt overcome with emotion.
+But instead of crying I laughed out loud.
+The old lady next to me glared at me in disgust.
 I felt ashamed and embarrassed.

 “Your ability to regulate emotions affects how you’re perceived by the people around you,” says Susan Krauss Whitbourne Ph.D, professor of psychology at the University of Massachusetts, writing for Psychology Today.
 “Laughing during a meeting will lead to resentment.
 Reacting with rage to bad drivers will provoke the wrong kind of attention.”